 A multilingual site helps you rank content in local searches and generate more traffic.
 However, building a multilingual site adds a whole lot of complexity in the site structure.

 Talking about WordPress, it comes with 70+ language packs.
-But it allows you to select only one language for your website which becomes the default language for your dashboard.
+But it allows you to select only one language for your website, which becomes the default language for your dashboard.
 This is where the WordPress multilingual translation plugins come to the rescue.

 Let’s dive into further details to see what it has to offer.

-TranslatePress is developed by CozmosLabs.
+CozmosLabs develop TranslatePress.
 CozmosLabs homes a team of nine people and rocks a solid portfolio of 7 plugins with 80,000+ active installs.
 TranslatePress is their latest product.
 Launched two months before, it currently enjoys 800+ active installs.

 One can imagine from these figures that TranslatePress is definitely going to stay and not going anywhere anytime soon.
 Apart from that, a team behind plugin means regular updates, fixes, and support.

-TranslatePress allows you to make use of Google Translation API to automatically translate the strings.
+TranslatePress allows you to make use of the Google Translation API to automatically translate the strings.
 The strings can be later modified manually for a better translation.

 TranslatePress comes with both free and premium versions.
 The free version allows translation in only in one language.
-While the premium versions come with unlimited languages translation and SEO support for the multilingual site.
+While the premium versions come with universal languages translation and SEO support for the multilingual site.

 Premium versions start from $79/year for a single site and scale up to $199/year for unlimited sites.